Altinity/altinityknowledgebase/content/en/altinity-kb-dictionaries/dictionaries-and-arrays.md

 ---
-description: Example how to create a dictionary in Clickhouse with an Array column
----

----
 title: "Dictionaries & arrays"
 linkTitle: "Dictionaries & arrays"
 description: >
     Dictionaries & arrays
 ---
 ## Dictionary with Clickhouse table as a source

 ### Test data